Post updated October 19, 2024

 Rasa

 This quickly expanding fast-casual concept features bowls inspired by the flavors and ingredients found in Indian food.
-There is a rice bowl with eggplant and chickpeas drenched in tamarind ginger chutney, a noodle bowl with green beans and mango chutney, and a bowl with greens, squash cumin infused yogurt.
-You can also make your own bowl with your own favorite Indian ingredients.
+There is a rice bowl with eggplant and chickpeas drenched in tamarind ginger chutney, a noodle bowl with green beans and mango chutney, and a bowl with greens, squash, and cumin infused yogurt.
+You can also choose the make-your-own-bowl option.
 Rasa, which means flavor in Hindi, has locations in Navy Yard and Mount Vernon Triangle in DC, Fairfax and Arlington in VA, and Rockville, MD.

 Spice 6

 Spice 6 is a fast-casual venue with locations in Chinatown and Hyattsville, MD.
 At Spice 6, you can choose a vehicle for your dish, which includes rice, naan, or salad, and then a protein and a curry.
 One of the most popular combinations is aromatic basmati rice with spinach curry.
 The curry contains aromatics like ginger, garlic, and spices like cumin and garam masala.
 The dish is super creamy and will coat every grain of rice.
-I personally love it with tofu as my protein and a healthy drizzle of sweet tamarind chutney.
+It’s especially tasty with tofu as protein and a healthy drizzle of sweet tamarind chutney.
 Have a mango lassi on the side, it’s a mango yogurt drink that Indians love!

 I hope you enjoyed our Washington, DC, Indian food guide.
 Let us know which ones are your favorite!